mahmoud-helmy-hussien/salaty-privacy-policy/index.md

 The Company uses the collected data for the following purposes:
 To provide and maintain our Service: Primarily to calculate and display accurate prayer times, Qibla direction, and Hijri dates based on the provided or retrieved location.
 To manage Your preferences: To store Your settings (calculation methods, notification tones, location data, adjustments, etc.) locally on Your device.
-To improve our Service: Analyzing anonymized crash reports and usage data (provided by the app store platform) helps us fix bugs and enhance features.
-[Remove or modify if you don't use platform analytics]

 Third-Party Service Providers:
 OpenWeatherMap API: We use the OpenWeatherMap API for reverse geocoding (getting a city name from coordinates) and geocoding (getting coordinates from a city name).
 When these features are used, Your precise/coarse location coordinates or the city name You provide are sent to OpenWeatherMap to fulfill the request.
 Their use of data is governed by their own privacy policy.
 We only use the data returned (city name or coordinates) for the app's core functionality.
 Retention of Your Data: